AvailX/turkey_workshop/README.md

 Depending on the OS we want to deploy our app to, we must add the appropriate build targets so that the Rust we compile can run on those platforms.

-> [!NOTE]
+> [!IMPORTANT]
-> We can only build iOS apps on macOS, meaning that the targets are only installable on macOS.
-This workshop will be focused on Android, so that everyone can follow.
+> We can only build iOS apps on macOS, meaning that the targets are only
+> installable on macOS.
+This workshop will be focused on Android, so that everyone
+> can follow.

 <details>
 <summary>